 We are always looking for enthusiastic and skilled Biology, Biochemistry or Bioengineering undergraduate students willing to carry their MRes rotation research in my lab.
 Enquiries from prospective PhD, BSc, MRes, Erasmus or simply visiting students from abroad are also welcome.
 If you have any interest please feel free to drop an email, after having read this.
 Formally open positions are advertised on the lab webpage.

 Research in the lab is currently funded by Imperial College London, BBSRC, Edmond J. Safra Foundation, Marie Curie, The Gas Safety Trust.
+We are also funded through philantropic donations: if you want to know more about this and you are interested in contributing, please do not hesitate to get in touch.
 Previously, we were also funded by Royal Society (2011), EPSRC (2013), EMBO (2016).